SolderedElectronics/Inkplate-Arduino-library/README.md

 ### Code examples

 There are many examples in the library that you demonstrate how to use any of the Inkplate functionality.
+More are added daily, such as projects or community contributions, so here are just the basic ones.

 1. **Basic Inkplate Functionality**